Here’s the official summary of Colorado Senate Bill 12-032, introduced by Senator Greg Brophy:

 Cost-sharing and premiums: I assume this means increasing them.
 This is a good idea, as I discussed in this article at Health Policy Solutions: Colorado Child Health Plan: Parents should value children’s health more than sweets and booze.

 Encouraging this use of (nominally) private health plans: The bill text says: “Encourage the use of the private health benefits coverage market rather than public benefits systems.”
-This is also a good idea. access to care, fraud, and cost to taxpayers.
-See also “Medicaid’s Unseen Costs” by .is a dreadful program in terms of
+This is also a good idea.
+Medicaid is a dreadful program in terms of access to care, fraud, and cost to taxpayers.
+See also “Medicaid’s Unseen Costs” by Michael Cannon.

 If the political left approves of food stamps (food vouchers for private grocery stores) rather than government-run grocery stores for the poor, then why not the same for health plans?